kumahq/kuma/README.md

 See [Developer Guide](DEVELOPER.md) for further details.

-## Enterprise Demo
+## Enterprise Support

-If you are implementing Kuma in a mission-critical environment, visit [Request Demo](https://kuma.io/request-demo/) and get in touch with Kong.
+If you are implementing Kuma in a mission-critical environment and require Enterprise support and features, please visit [Enterprise](https://kuma.io/enterprise/) and get in touch with Kong.

 ## License